-Accelerated Master's Degree Program (AMDP): esigned exclusively for current undergraduate students in the School of Engineering and Computing Sciences who have demonstrated academic excellence.
-The program provides juniors with a cumulative GPA of at least 3.4 an opportunity to complete both their bachelor's and master's degrees in five years.
-Graduate courses may be taken by AMDP-enrolled students during their senior year at no additional cost to them.
+Accelerated Path to Master's Degree (APMD) Option: designed exclusively for current undergraduate students in the School of Engineering and Computing Sciences who have continuously demonstrated academic excellence.
+The five-year B.S.-M.S. combined option provides juniors with a cumulative GPA of at least 3.2 an opportunity to complete both their bachelor's and master's degrees in five years.
+Students are encouraged to take two approved cross-listed APMD courses during the undergraduate degree as part of the curriculum.
+These courses will later be counted again in the graduate degree when students formally apply for the graduate program.
+In addition, APMD students take approved graduate courses during their senior year, one graduate level course in each senior semester, at no additional cost to them.